-Responsible Mining Index evaluation on environmental mine site performance are published (scheduled in 2018).
+The content and the structure of this table will be discussed in detail when first RMI data are published (scheduled in 2018).
 The current draft RMI methodology foresees a set of around 17 indicators related to environmental responsibility on company level and additional indicators on mine-site level.
 STRADE will discuss on the June 2017 workshop to which extent these indicators might be integrated in country profiles as part of a raw material information system.
 The list below shows the environmental topics to be included in the RMI (draft status May 2017).